ZmG/trywsk/README.md

 3. Deploy to bluemix: cf push

 #trywsk:
-Builds on
-      Django 1.5
-Making simple changes
+This is the project containing the base page that serves as a catalog for the tutorials/trails.
+It builds on Django 1.5.
 This project uses a simplified Django structure, and has the notable feature that all major text contained on this website can be maintained by changing the markdown files contained in /_pages/.
 There is a good chance this will be the only part you need to touch.

 #Dependancies:
 1. wsk_tutorial project

 #Deployment:
    `cf push`